alexzautke/JWK/README.md

 `Keys are only as strong as the amount of entropy used to generate them.`
+Current issues:

-This library does currenty not check if "enough" entropy is available on a system to generate a secure key.
+- This library does currenty not check if "enough" entropy is available on a system to generate a secure key.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details